 What to buy in Turkey

 Shopping in Turkey is a dream – if you know where to look.
+Here are my tips on what to buy in Turkey.
 Four years ago, I spent two days in Istanbul and came home laden with spices and home wares, so with the festive season looming, I was very excited buy some good gifts for others (and myself), and cunningly added two days in Istanbul onto our Coastal Turkey Road Trip.

 So, what is actually good to bring from Turkey?
 Where can you find good quality at reasonable prices?
 How to avoid the tourist traps?